A Canadian Vantage Point

-AAHS, commonly referred to as Animal-Assisted Services, encompasses a variety of multi- and interdisciplinary practices such as breeding, training and placement of Assistant/Service Animals and Animal-Assisted Interventions {AAI}.
+AAHS, commonly referred to as Animal-Assisted Services, is a rapidly growing, highly fragmented industry sector that is not regulated by the public sector.
+The marketplace encompasses a variety of multi- and interdisciplinary practices such as breeding, training and placement of Assistant/Service Animals and Animal-Assisted Interventions {AAI}.

 • a healthy competitive economy increases productivity and benefits everyone with lower and competitive pricing and more choices,